videlalvaro/videlalvaro.github.io/_posts/2017-01-17-metaphors-we-code-by.md

 by choosing the right metaphor our program reaches a level of abstraction that requires the least effort for someone foreign to the problem to understand our solution.
 Also by solving our problem with queues, we get a whole mathematical theory for free.
+Mathematics is itself a field where often problems are only tackled once an appropriately expressive language is available to approach them.
 We are no longer punching blind in the dark.
 Now we can analyze and understand our problem with all the tools provided by Queueing Theory.

 ## Data Structures as Metaphors ##